 No one knows the exact causes

-why one person gets this disease and another does
+why one person develops this disease and another

 Research has shown that people with certain